axro-gmbh/markdown-to-confluence-sync/README.md

 - `exclude_files`: If there are files in the folder you would want to exclude

+- `full_width`: If set to `true`, it will create the confluence page with full width

 ## Where you can find the data (cloud, space_key, parent_page_id, API-Token) in Confluence

 ### Cloud, Space Key and Parent Page ID